-Before starting to clean your chimney, we recommend that you remove the fire baffle to avoid creosote dust collection on top of the baffle.
-Follow the steps below to remove the fire baffle:

-- 1. Remove the front air tube by pulling out the cutter pin on the side of the tube.
-They are located at the top, underneath the baffle. - 2.
+- 1. Before starting to clean your chimney, we recommend that you remove the fire baffle to avoid creosote dust collection on top of the baffle.
+Follow the steps below to remove the fire baffle: (See Appendix 4 for more details). - 2.
+Remove the front air tube by pulling out the cutter pin on the side of the tube.
+They are located at the top, underneath the baffle. - 3.
 Lift the baffle assembly and slide it out of the fireplace.
 You now have access to the chimney.